learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 ```

 So for this feature, we know our server needs to be able to handle a GET request
-to return data about a specific game, using the ID of the game to find it in the
+to return data about a specific game, using the game's ID to find it in the
 database.
-For example, a `GET /games/10` should return the game with the ID of
+For example, a `GET /games/10` request should return the game with the
-10 from the database; and a `GET /games/29` should return the game with the ID
+ID of 10 from the database; and a `GET /games/29` request should return the game
-of 29.
+with the ID of 29.

 Let's start by adding a **dynamic route** to the controller to handle any of
 these requests: